 Producing 1,000 Liters of Water Per Day in an Area of 12 Square Meters

 For example, they conducted their experiments in coastal locations like La Paz and Acapulco in Mexico, Nadi in Fiji, and Singapore.
-However, the tests can also be applied to desert or semi-arid regions, such as Sonora or Sinaloa, where wells are commonly used to extract water that may contain salts and other minerals.
+However, the tests can also be applied to desert or semi-arid regions, such as Sonora or Sinaloa, where wells commonly extract water containing salts and other minerals.

-The results showed that it is possible to produce about 1,000 liters of water per day using four solar concentrators with membrane distillation, each approximately three meters long by one meter wide—that is, 250 liters per collector.
+The results showed that four solar concentrators with membrane distillation, each approximately three meters long by one meter wide —that is, 250 liters per collector— can produce about 1,000 liters of water per day.

 Looking ahead, the researcher envisions this project as a sustainable, lower-cost alternative for providing water for human consumption and other uses to communities or developing countries.